 Today in Tribe History: June 10, 1959

-1959 – Rocky Colavito slams four home runs in a row, establishing an Indians record, as Cleveland hits six in the game to defeat Baltimore at Memorial Stadium, 11-8.
+Rocky Colavito slams four home runs in a row, establishing an Indians record, and Cleveland hits six in the game to defeat Baltimore at Memorial Stadium, 11-8.

 After a Tito Francona strikeout to start the fifth, Colavito homered to left off of Arnie Portocarrero.
-He drove home Francona in the sixth, again off of Portocarrero, after Tito had doubled in Woodie Held.
+He drove home Francona in the sixth with his third consecutive homer, again off of Portocarrero, after Tito had doubled in Woodie Held.
 In the ninth inning, up 10-7, Colavito sent his fourth straight blast of the game out to left off of Ernie Johnson, giving him six RBI in the contest.